JohnAlbin/zen-style-guide/css/README.txt

 - normalize.css:
   This is the place where you should set the default styling for all HTML elements and standardize the styling across browsers.
-If you prefer a specific HTML reset method, feel free to add it.
+If you prefer a specific HTML reset method, feel free to use it instead of normalize.

 - layouts/responsive-sidebars.css:
   Zen's default layout is based on the Zen Grids layout method.
+Despite the name, it is an independent project from the Zen theme.
+Zen Grids is an intuitive, flexible grid system that leverages the natural source order of your content to make it easier to create fluid responsive designs.
 You can learn more about Zen Grids at http://zengrids.com

   The responsive-sidebars.css file is used by default, but these files are designed to be easily replaced.
 If you are more familiar with a different CSS